Magic Keyboard (Mac): Second generation

 The keyboards that have Touch ID sensors can scan the user's fingerprint to unlock Mac models that use Apple M-series chips.
 Keyboards that come bundled with the iMac M1 also have a color-matched aluminum finish.

 The Magic Keyboard with Touch ID and Numeric Keypad (A2520) was available initially only in silver with white keys.
-In March 2022, a version with black keys was introduced alongside the launch of the Mac Studio.
+On March 8, 2022, a version with black keys was introduced alongside the launch of the Mac Studio.

+Third generation

+The charging port was changed to USB-C in November 2024.